Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Introduction

-{\change The convergence rate here above is the same as in \cite{RD} and \cite{Strauch}.
-However, the problem of the optimality of such a rate was still an open question, so far.
-The only results we are aware of, in this context, are some lower bounds for the sup-norm risk (see for example \cite{Strauch}, or \cite{Optimal} for an analogous result in the jump-framework).
-In this paper we obtain a minimax lower bound on the $L^2$-risk for the pointwise estimation with the same rate $\frac{\log T}{T}$. } To do that, we introduce the minimax risk
+{\change The convergence rate described above is consistent with that in \cite{RD} and \cite{Strauch}.
+However, the question of whether this rate is optimal had remained unanswered until now.
+To our knowledge, the only existing results in this context are some lower bounds for the sup-norm risk, as demonstrated in \cite{Strauch} and analogous findings in the jump-framework discussed in \cite{Optimal}.\\ In this paper we obtain a minimax lower bound on the $L^2$-risk for the pointwise estimation with the same rate $\frac{\log T}{T}$. } To do that, we introduce the minimax risk

 where the infimum is taken over all the possible estimators of the invariant density.
 Then, we show that {\rev there exist $c> 0$ and $ T_0 > 0$ such that, for $T \ge T_0$,}